heptarch/heptarch.github.io/drafts/demon.md

 tunnels, forks they were forbidden from taking, and huge, humming pieces of apparatus that seemed unrelated to pneumatics of the despatch tubes.
 Engineers were confined to work on small parts of the network.
-Questions about other sections were at first politely, then firmly, discouraged.
+Questions about other sections were at first politely, then firmly, discouraged, and those who kept asking were let go.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->